inikhilkedia/payment-flow/README.md

 ## Overview

-**Simple Payment Flow** is a modern, accessible, and secure payment portal for medical bills, built with **Next.js 15**, **TypeScript**, and **Tailwind CSS**.
+**Simple Payment Flow** is a modern, accessible, and secure payment portal for bills and invoices, built with **Next.js 15**, **TypeScript**, and **Tailwind CSS**.
 The app guides users through a streamlined payment process with real-time validation, accessibility features, and a responsive design.

 ---